transcom/mymove/docs/adr/0035-use-query-builder.md

 **User Story:**

-Both System Admins (MilMove Engineers) and Program Admins (folks at Transcom) require flexible querying of MilMove data.
+System Admins (MilMove Engineers) require flexible querying of MilMove data to debug and fix production data issues.
 For example, if an Engineer is debugging a recent bug with shipments, they may want to view all shipments created or updated recently.
 Maybe the bug seems to be related to a certain set of moves